-Their use is highly recommended in these processes to ensure consistency and reliability of operations.
-Furthermore, with the rapid integration of ERP systems in modern companies, use of automation in activities such as procurement 3-way matches, workflow approval routing, and data field validations has become widespread.
+The use of automated controls testing is highly recommended in these processes to ensure consistency and reliability of operations.
+Furthermore, with the rapid integration of ERP systems in modern companies, the use of automation in activities such as procurement 3-way matches, workflow approval routing, and data field validations has become widespread.

 SOX compliance efforts benefit immensely from the existence of automated controls in a company’s internal control environment.
 Both from a time and cost perspective, automated controls dramatically improve the efficiency of SOX compliance and testing, especially in companies that have deployed powerful ERPs, such as SAP and Oracle.
 However, many companies have not optimized their internal control environment to take advantage of the configurations available within their ERP platforms.
 A company’s internal auditors do not have the technical expertise to advise process owners on the best ways to utilize the ERP’s automation features.

 Companies that have successfully optimized their control environment through automated controls have realized tangible benefits in their SOX compliance process.
 Some of these benefits include:

 An increase in automated controls has a direct impact on the degree of external auditor reliance.
 The PCAOB, through AS5, clearly points to the advantage of having automated controls in an audit of internal controls by saying “an automated control would generally be expected to be a lower risk if relevant information technology general controls are effective.”
 In order to rely on automated controls, it is essential that there is a host of underlying IT general controls that are working effectively.